wandb/weave/docs/docs/guides/core-types/evaluations.md

 # Evaluations

-To systematically improve your LLM application, it's helpful to test your changes against a consistent dataset of potential inputs so that you can catch regressions and inspect your applications behaviour under different conditions.
+To systematically improve your LLM application, it's helpful to test your changes against a consistent dataset of potential inputs so that you can catch regressions and inspect your application's behaviour under different conditions.
 In Weave, the `Evaluation` class is designed to assess the performance of a `Model` on a test dataset.

 In a Weave evaluation, a set of examples is passed through your application, and the output is scored according to multiple scoring functions.
-The result provides you with a overview of your application's performance in a rich UI to summarizing individual outputs and scores.
+The result provides you with an overview of your application's performance in a rich UI to summarizing individual outputs and scores.

-This page describes the steps required to [create an evaluation](#create-an-evaluation), a [Python example](#python-example), and provides additional [usage notes and tips](#usage-notes-and-tips).
+This page describes the steps required to [create an evaluation](#create-an-evaluation).
+A complete [Python example](#python-example) and additional [usage notes and tips](#usage-notes-and-tips) are also included.

 ![Evals hero](../../../static/img/evals-hero.png)